antarctica/bas-air-unit-network-dataset/README.md

 Identifiers:

-* MUST be between 1 and 6 uppercase alpha-numeric characters without spaces (A-Z, 0-9)
+* MUST be between 1 and 6 uppercase alphanumeric characters without spaces (A-Z, 0-9)
 * MUST be unique across all Waypoints

 ##### Geometry (Waypoint)